Best Platform Bed Frames of 2022: Reviews and Buyer’s Guide

 |Latitude Run Cyntrell Tufted Upholstered Low Profile Storage Platform Bed||Manufactured wood and the upholstery is foam-filled velvet|

 If you’re looking for a platform that will support your mattress without drawing focus away from your bedding, look no further.
-The Amerisleep Platform Bed Frame has small legs, 13-inch profile, and charcoal gray fabric upholstery will give your bed that modern “floating” look you crave.
+The Amerisleep Upholstered Bed Frame has espresso-tinted legs, 13-inch profile, and light gray fabric upholstery.
+It will give your bed that modern “floating” look you crave.

 This wood platform bed is also great for people interested in a simple setup and easy relocation on top of the minimalist look.
 It assembles and disassembles in minutes with no tools required.
-And its extra-wide slats offer your bed all-over support without too much weight.
+And its slats offer your bed all-over support without impacting air circulation.

-The Amerisleep Platform is compatible with all mattress types, available in a range of sizes from twin to California king, and comes with a 1-year warranty.
+The Amerisleep Platform is compatible with all mattress types, can be bundled with your choice of Amerisleep mattress, and comes with a 1-year warranty.

 - 13-inch profile